daniel-dara/easyXml/README.md

 This is a young project so the documentation aspect is still to come, however, easyXml is so simple I recommend you learn it from the sample code anyway!
 I found that when I was looking for an XML parser myself, some decent sample code with proper explanations would have been worth a thousand pages of documentation.

 Currently, easyXml only supports a small subset of the XML specifications and features.
-It also only supports reading XML files and does not yet write to them.
 However, development is in progress and I plan to add these important features in the near future.

-easyXml is offered as is so use at your own risk.
+easyXml is offered "as is" so use at your own risk.
 I have not stress tested this library and it has no guaranteed performance level.
 It works fine for my needs of reading a basic, hundred line XML file and I hope you find it useful.

 I love feedback so feel free to contact me about bugs, feature requests, or any comments you might have.